Jess103/Debug-BthTracing/README.md

 **keep CONNECT then DISCONNECT >>>SEVERAL TIMES<<< before they really connect**

-This issue happens all the time (especially w/ V40)
+This issue happens almost all the time (especially w/ V40)

 If I need to open up a new session for this question, plz lemme know!